oborchers/Fast_Sentence_Embeddings/README.md

 Usage
 -------------

-In the folder nootebooks you can find the following guides:
+Within the folder nootebooks you can find the following guides:

 **Tutorial.ipynb** offers a detailed walk-through of some of the most important functions fse has to offer.